HPtharaldsen/FOWT_Digital_Twin_ROSCO/README.md

  ```
 ## Part 3: Live Monitoring

-This repository contauins the implementation and usage of a live monitoring system, which provides real-time updates on the turbine's operational status and predicted RUL.
+This repository contains the implementation and usage of a live monitoring system, which provides real-time updates on the turbine's operational status, predicted component RUL and blade pitch angle predictions based on incoming waves.

 ### Live Monitoring Architecture
 The live monitoring system consists of: